 What Kind of Leader are You Off Camera?

-We’re now six weeks into our Veteran Leader Program at Cisco, and a recurring topic in our discussions about leadership and life is this: “What kind of leader are you off camera?”
+My company Movement Rx and I are now six weeks into our Veteran Leader Program at Cisco, and a recurring topic in our discussions about leadership and life is this: “What kind of leader are you off camera?”
 In a world where social media and constant video meetings have become the norm, this question feels more relevant than ever.

 Are you the same person off camera as you portray yourself to be on camera?